rcrowther/django-img/README.md

 File-based storage is in 'media/' with paths adjustable through attribute settings.

 The app includes code to upload images.
-The Django admin for the base application has some (optional) customisation.
+Some custom Django admin is provided, which is optional and easy to modify/replace.

 ## If you have done this before
 - Decide if you want to use the core repository.
-If you want an app-based repository, [subclass the models for Image and Reform](#custom-image-repositories).
+If you want a custom repository, [subclass the models for Image and Reform](#custom-image-repositories).

 - [Add fields](#model-fields) to models that need them

-- Migrate new tables

-- [Add auto deletion](#Autodeletion) if you want models carrying image fields to delete images and/or files  automatically
+- Migrate custom repository tables and models carrying image fields

 - Create 'image_filters.py' files in the apps, then [subclass a few filters](#filters)

-- Insert [template tags](#template-tags) into the relevant templates
+- Insert [template tags](#template-tags) into relevant templates